approov/quickstart-aws-api-gateway-v2/docs/APPROOV_TOKEN_QUICKSTART.md

 curl -iX GET "https://${AWS_HTTP_API_ID}.execute-api.${AWS_REGION}.amazonaws.com" \
   --header "Approov-Token: $(approov token -type valid -genExample ${API_DOMAIN})"
 ```

+> **NOTE**: If this command stays frozen, then the most probable cause is that your Approov CLI authenticated session has expired.
+Authenticate again as instructed in the Troubleshooting [section](#approov-cli-authentication-expired).

 The request should be accepted.
 For example: